This article was originally published on Jan. 28, 2021.

 Growth and Importance of Digital ID in Our Digital Reality:

 The pandemic has shone a spotlight on the need for government and businesses to provide better digital access to services.
-A recent survey conducted by Interac revealed that three in four Canadians (75 per cent) say government services should be accessible online instead of in-person, with approximately half agreeing it is more important now than pre-COVID-19 to access health (55 per cent) and government services (50 per cent), such as renewing a driver’s licence and registering for benefits, online.
+A recent survey conducted by Interac three in four Canadians (75 per cent) say government services should be accessible online instead of in-person, with approximately half agreeing it is more important now than pre-COVID-19 to access health (55 per cent) and government services (50 per cent), such as renewing a driver’s licence and registering for benefits, online.
 Governments have distributed billions of dollars to citizens over the last 11 months with many instances of fraud being reported, or money ending up in the hands of citizens who were not qualified for the payments, forcing them to repay.
 The losses alone are large but the friction in the system is also a very significant point to consider.
 A recent study completed by DIACC indicated that $15B or 1 per cent of Canada’s GDP could be attributed to inefficiencies within Government and private sector business due to ineffective citizen identity.

 In 2021, we expect there will be a surge of activity focused on improving how governments identify their citizens, underpinning digital service delivery.
 As governments attempt to re-start their economies, they will need to take a digital first approach ensuring citizen safety and security is a top priority during the later stages of the pandemic.
 We are already seeing provincial governments in Canada signal their intent to bring digital identity to citizens to enable more efficient service delivery and improve privacy and security for their constituents.
 The Ontario and Quebec governments have announced their intentions to enable digital wallet technology to enable the storage of citizen digital drivers licence and health cards.
 British Columbia has also implemented a mobile application to enable digital service delivery and I believe more governments will follow shortly thereafter.